phuong-mtt/thesis/README.md

 # BDD
 ### How to run each test scenario?
   1. Go to feature file containing test scenario need to run.
-  2. Right-click on this feature file and click Run
+  2. Right-click on this file and click Run
   3. IDE automatically run scenario

 ### How to run all test scenarios?